A Flurry of Explanations: Presenting Your Case to A Homeopath

 Headache with restlessness and anguish–Arsenicum

 8. Discharges.
 Remember the color, odor and consistency of discharges.
-My mother used to say, “Why do you have to know these things?!”
-Sorry, Ma.
+My mother used to say, “Why do you have to know all these things?!”
+(Sorry, Ma.)
+Look at “Generals: mucus”, and all the sub-rubrics.

 9. Generals.
 What are the generals?
 They’re the “I” symptoms.
 “I’m hot!
+I’m cold!
 I’m thirsty!
 I’m sleepy, don’t bother me.”
-I could never remember the generals either, so, I’m afraid I wrote another poem.
-Here it is:
+I could never remember the Generals either, so, I’m afraid I wrote another poem!

 Warm or cold?